Call Us Now

 advance5gal200x200

-Just as clear coats are vital to the performance of today’s automotive finishes, our Lifeline Advance™ Topcoats are an integral part of all exterior finish systems.
+Just as clear coats are vital to the performance of today’s automotive finishes, our LIFELINE Advance™ Topcoats are an integral part of all exterior finish systems.
 Not only do they extend the life of the color coats, but they do much more to protect your log home.

 Some of the most challenging discolorations on wood are water stains.
 They can run the range from light brown to jet black, and can appear on both interior and exterior surfaces.
 How do water stains form?
 All wood contains a number of components that are grouped under the category of “water-soluble extractives.”
 In other words, they can dissolve in water and as the water within the wood evaporates, they can be carried along to the surface.